How to use Google Sheets – A Detailed Guide for Getting Started

 Formatting in Google Sheets

-In Google Sheet, you can format your data the way you want.
+In Google Sheets, you can format your data the way you want.
 Here are some basic tips for formatting:

 • Font Style and Size: You can change the font style and size from the toolbar at the top.
 Select the cells you want to format, then choose a new font style and size.